Qitas/autoPCB/content/notes/markdown/index.en.md

 ## 12 Footnotes

-Footnotes allow you to add notes and references without cluttering the body of the document.
+Footnotes allow you to add posts and references without cluttering the body of the document.
 When you create a footnote, a superscript number with a link appears where you added the footnote reference.
 Readers can click the link to jump to the content of the footnote at the bottom of the page.

 To create a footnote reference, add a caret and an identifier inside brackets (`[^1]`).
 Identifiers can be numbers or words, but they can’t contain spaces or tabs.
 Identifiers only correlate the footnote reference with the footnote itself — in the output, footnotes are numbered sequentially.